-Naturally, this may make it irresistible to your pet.
+Jalapenos are harmful to cats due to capsaicin.
 Jalapenos have a strong smell, they’re chewy, and they’re a good size for cat mouths.
 This could mean your pet pinches one from your plate.

-Stop them from eating at all costs in such an instance.
-What goes in will come out again, in waves.
+Stop them from eating them at all costs.
+What goes in will come out again.
 Your cat will have nothing to show for their experience but a burned mouth.

 Is Chili Con Carne Poisonous to Cats?

-Even red kidney beans can be dangerous for your cat if consumed in large quantities.
-They can be hard for your cat to digest, leading to gas and bloat.
-This is something you’ll be keen to avoid.
+Even red kidney beans can be bad for your cat if consumed in large quantities.
+They can be hard for your cat to digest, leading to gas and bloating.

 Are Cats Allergic to Spices?

-Cinnamon is a spice that can cause major difficulties for cats.
-As Wag Walking explains, this spice is nontoxic to felines.
+Cinnamon is a spice that can cause significant difficulties for cats.
+As Wag Walking explains, this spice is non-toxic to felines in moderation.
 However, that changes when it’s consumed in large quantities.

 A quick lick from a spilled teaspoon is unlikely to cause any damage.
-If your cat devours a spicy meal that’s spiked with cinnamon, however, they will feel the effects.
-If they happen across a cinnamon stick that you’ve used for baking, they’re likely to become sick.
+If your cat devours a spicy meal that’s rich in cinnamon, then she will feel the effects.
+If she eats a cinnamon stick that you’ve used when baking, she likely to become sick.

 - Vomiting and diarrhea